Your six year old isn’t ready for lessons – is she doomed to a life of failure?

 Instead, give your child that fertile ground in which to grow.

 - Develop a healthy home rhythm with regularity and simplicity if you don’t already have one.
+(Not sure how?
+Find out in How to Create a Healthy Home Rhythm)

 - Play with letters.
 Letter blocks, letter tiles, point out letters, make them with pasta shells or draw them in the sand.
 Just play.